Panoramic view of Penang George Town

 Yes, but check the maintenance history carefully.
 It is advisable to go through certified platforms.

-Are power outages frequent?
+Are power cuts frequent?

-Ready to start your adventure in Penang?
+Ready to start your Penang adventure?